abbiedaniel/salesforce-maintenance/PD1-Notes.md

 - Use Cases
 	- Callouts to external Web services.
 If you are making callouts from a trigger or after performing a DML operation, you must use a future or queueable method.
 A callout in a trigger would hold the database connection open for the lifetime of the callout and that is a "no-no" in a multitenant environment.
  	- Operations you want to run in their own thread, when time permits such as some sort of resource-intensive calculation or processing of records.
   	- Isolating DML operations on different sObject types to prevent the mixed DML error.
 This is somewhat of an edge-case but you may occasionally run across this issue.
+  	-  Use future methods instead of queueable is when your functionality is sometimes executed synchronously, and sometimes asynchronously.
+You can simply create a similar future method that calls your synchronous method.

 - **Batch Apex Class**
   - Syntax